simonesilvestroni/m2m-website/_posts/2006-06-27-ruff-trigger-playstation2-game.md

 ## After the GDC

 Back home, I was optimistic and excited about the vast amount of knowledge and inspiration gained at the conference.
-After a week of unexpected lack of communication, I'd decided to implement what I learned in California by **making it an integral part of the audio workflow**.
+After a week of unexpected lack of communication, I'd decided to implement what I learned in California by making it an integral part of the audio workflow.
 However, the absence of a shared feedback across teams was disappointing.

 ## Burnout

 Something changed in the company.
 Founded by a group of friends, and up to a certain point managed with the same spirit, the growing difficulties due to a lack of interest by high-level publishers eroded confidence, while the first layoffs soured relationships among colleagues.
 To appeal to smaller publishers, the game _had to change_, so a new wave of hirings brought people with more industry experience.
-The full discretionary powers they received were promptly enforced without getting to know the internal dynamics first.
-Several people who were with Playstos since the beginning resigned.
+Enforcing the full discretionary powers they received, without getting to know the internal dynamics first, upset several people who were with Playstos since the beginning.
+Resignations followed.

-Some of the new leaders criticized the game, calling it puerile.
-What was _Ruff Trigger_ as I knew it changed rapidly. **Striving to be constructive**, I supported some decisions whilst debating others, and for that I was told to stop creating problems.
-To me, it looked like the goal was to cut corners and publish the game whatever the cost.
+Some of the new leaders criticised the game, calling it puerile.
+What was _Ruff Trigger_ as I knew it changed rapidly.
+Striving to be constructive, I supported some decisions whilst debating others, which didn't get me far.
+My impression was that the goal was to cut corners and publish the game whatever the cost.

 I asked to step down as team leader, and renegotiated a new contract as a remote worker.
 Regularly going to the studios to check on the progress, a special <abbr title="Virtual Private Network">VPN</abbr> connection allowed me to access the internal assets **while performing tests and backups**.
 Despite the renewed situation, I discovered how exhausted I was.
 I spent many nights at Playstos over the years, working double and triple shifts: the impending feeling of _it was all for nothing_ was weighing me down with brute force.
 In the meantime, I was witnessing _Ruff Trigger_ morphing from a multi-platform ambitious project into a budget game.